 The currency of Brazil, the real, is truly a commodity currency.
 As such, the value of the Brazilian real is highly correlated with commodity prices.
 During the secular bull market in commodities that began in around 2002, the value of the real soared.
 Recently, as commodity prices have moved lower so has the Brazilian currency.
-As the chart illustrates the value of the currency of the huge commodity producer more than doubled between 2002 and 2008.
+The value of the currency of the huge commodity producer more than doubled between 2002 and 2008.
 The global economic crisis of 2008 caused the real to move sharply lower, only to recover and make new highs in 2011 as the secular bull market in commodities peaked.
 Since then, the real has had its ups and downs, most recently trying to recover from the economical effects of the 2020 COVID-19 global pandemic.

 Brazil is a major player on the world commodity markets.
 Their production spans a number of different sectors:

 As one of the world's leading agricultural commodity producers, the weather in Brazil plays an important role in food prices around the world.
 A drought in Brazil in 2014 resulted in coffee prices more than doubling in just a few months.
 When it comes to raw material markets, Brazil is an important force on world markets.